National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Wilderness by its very nature, has inherent risks.

-Below are some tips to remember when planning your wilderness trip as well as some things to keep in mind while on your trip.
+A few tips to remember when planning your wilderness trip, as well as some things to keep in mind while on your hike:

 1. Always leave an itinerary of your hike with family or friends, and stick to it.